movetones/Gravitone_ArduinoLibrary/README.md

 3: Volume up

 ## Modes
-The two default modes are scale mode and wave mode which both offer an entertaining variety of features.

 To switch modes, hold down button 1 and press button 2 or 3.
 When button 1 is pressed buttons 2 and 3 have the following functionality:

 2: Previous mode